The Douglas County District Attorney has established the following guidelines for the diversion application process:

 NOTE: Haskell Nations University Health Center is approved for all types of evaluations except felony drug cases and may be used by any tribal member.
 The address is 2415 Massachusetts, P.O.Box 864, Lawrence, KS 66046, 785-832-4833.

-To view a complete list of approved agencies for alcohol and drug evaluations, please go to the Kansas Department for Aging and Disability Services website and click on the "Alcohol and Drug Evaluators K.S.A.
-8-1008" link.
+To view a complete list of approved agencies for alcohol and drug evaluations, please go to the Kansas Department for Aging and Disability Services website and click on the "Alcohol and Drug Evaluators" under the Program Directories heading.

-To view a complete list of approved agencies for domestic violence evaluations, please download the Adult Criminal Diversion Application/Guidelines (PDF format).
+To view a complete list of approved agencies for domestic violence evaluations, please go to the Kansas Attorney General's website and view the links for Certified Batterer Intervention Programs.

 The purpose of this policy is to deal more effectively with domestic violence cases.
 The Douglas County District Attorney's Office will aggressively prosecute incidents of domestic violence.
 The goal of this policy is to protect the victim, deter the offender from committing further acts of violence, and to raise community awareness of domestic violence.